bigfirellc/thoughtbubble/readme.md

 Word cloud written to mycamera.png.
 ```

-## Wordclouds
+## word clouds

-Wordclouds at the moment are small and non-configurable.
+Word clouds at the moment are non-configurable.
 Repeated words in songs are stripped out, as are song section
-tags specified in genius like `[Chorus]` and `[Verse]`.
+tags specified in genius like `[Chorus]` and `[Verse]` and `[Rad Solo]`.

 For example, here is a wordcloud output called `sad.png`, which is the result when you run `thoughtbubble "Radiohead"`.

 ![](sad.png)

-## Acknowledgements
+## acknowledgements

-This project uses some really nice code written by other people to do something dirty.
+This project wouldn't have been possible without the hard work of other much smarter developers:

 * [Click](https://github.com/pallets/click)
 * [word_cloud](https://github.com/amueller/word_cloud)